fbpx

 There’s no guarantee that buyers or renters will like what the previous owner has done with the house.

 Perhaps the furniture isn’t to their taste.
-Or maybe you’d prefer the house to be laid out entirely differently.
+Or you’d prefer the house laid out differently.

 Costs